-Each CHC will have between 18 and 30 members, of whom about half will be appointed by the local authorities covering the CHC's district and one-third will represent local voluntary organi-
+Each CHC will have between 18 and 30 members, of whom about half will be appointed by the local authorities covering the CHC's district and one-third will represent local voluntary organisations.
+The remainder will be selected by the RHAS who finance the CHCS.